microsoft/ELL/tutorials/vision/gettingStarted/darknet.md

     python darknetDemo.py 1

+Note: if you don't have a video camera, you can run the model on an image file by specifying the filename in place of the camera index.

+    python darknetDemo.py impala.jpg

 You should see some output like this while it is loading the model:

     (py35) D:\temp\ELL\tutorials\vision\gettingStarted>python darknet.py 1